Amy Nevius

 Learning Goals:

-Through guided creative movement activities, students will learn dance fundamentals and explore the elements of body, energy, space and time to create and perform original dance compositions.
+Through guided creative movement activities, participants will learn dance fundamentals and explore the elements of body, energy, space, and time to create and perform original dance compositions.